tanmay-bhat/tanmay-bhat.github.io/content/posts/zonekeeper.md

 - relabeling : This is done before the actual scrape is done.
 This is useful if you want to discard some targets before scraping.
 - metric relabeling: This is done after the scrape is done and before the metrics are stored in the TSDB.
 This is useful if you want to modify the metric names or even drop some metrics.
 - remote write relabeling: This is done before the metrics are sent to remote storage.
-This is useful if you want drop of modify metrics before sending to remote storage.
+This is useful if you want drop or modify metrics before sending to remote storage.

 We will focus on the first stage of relabeling.
 When a target is discovered by vmagent, all the labels of the target are available to the relabeling configuration and in our case we will be using `kubernetes_sd` and hence all labels of a pod are available for relabeling with prefix `__meta_kubernetes_pod_label_your_label_name`.